Westland Seaking Mk41 German Navy 89+63 (50 Jahre)

 Thank you JAM-SCREW.

 Btw: just I saw you actual portfolio of sets for the Seaking!
-SCM Brand: JAM-SCREW
+SCM Brand: JAM-SCREW AU

 Absolutely remarkable!!
 I'm looking forward especially for the landing gear and main rotor hub. 🙂